dinakajoy/PHP_Blog_API/README.md

 Clone this repo
 cd into backend to access api
 Create a database and name it myblog and import the myblog.sql file, change the params in the config/Database.php file to your own database details
-Run php -S localhost:5000 to start up dev server after starting up your local web server cd into frontend on another terminal window to access the fronend of the application Open index.html in your browser
+Run php -S localhost:5000 to start up dev server after starting up your local web server eg XAMPP cd into frontend on another terminal window to access the frontend of the application Open index.html in your browser

 ## App Info